He Stopped Loving Her Today: Critical reception

 The success of "He Stopped Loving Her Today" led CBS Records to renew Jones' recording contract and sparked new interest in the singer.
 Jones earned the Grammy Award for Best Male Country Vocal Performance in 1980.
 The Academy of Country Music awarded the song Single of the Year and Song of the Year in 1980.
 It also became the Country Music Association's Song of the Year in both 1980 and 1981.
 The song was ranked number 142 by Rolling Stone in its 2021 edition of the 500 Greatest Songs of All Time and number 4 on its list of the 100 greatest country songs of all time.
+In 2007, the 1980 release of the song on Epic Records by George Jones was inducted into the Grammy Hall of Fame.

 The song became so synonymous with Jones that few singers dared to cover it.
 Jones recorded the song again with producer Keith Stegall for the 2005 album Hits I Missed...And One I Didn't.
 A recording of Johnny Cash performing the song is featured on the 2003 collection Unearthed and Trent Summar & the New Row Mob recorded it on 2006's Horseshoes & Hand Grenades.

 Jones' friend Alan Jackson performed the song during Jones' funeral service at the Grand Ole Opry.